lisawong1115/cs-230-final-project/README.md

 **FindthePairsPanel**  class:  Contains the GamePanel class.
 Use the box layout.
 Create the label and counter on the left of the panel.

 **FindthePairsGUI** Class:  Sets up the GUI for the FindthePairs game.
+Contains main method.

 ### Main Actions